jeffreysorgen/golf-club-sensors/README.md

   * Continue to flesh out golf swing idea, _below_

 ### Golf Swing Idea

+_This data flow will become clarified as I go through the EdX lessons a second time_

+This is a multi-tenancy model.
+Except for the BLE, the IMU and Microphone function in cascade fashion.
+The following describes a way of collecting data for a golf swing.
+It waits for the motion to stop, and then starts looking for the motion of a swing, and then I speak into the microphone 'yes' so that it gains a label, otherwise it is null.
+The null swings are much more frequent, because the system records everything that follows a pause of motion if the orientation of the device is at the starting position.
+The BLE service provides a way to record data without restrictions.
+It's simply always on, without needing to go to a cloud service which is typically necessary for IoT devices, because the smartphone application collects the data.
+Only the smartphone needs to be near the device, within several feet, and the device does not need to connect to anything else.
+So this system is ideal for remote functionality, even without cellphone service, because a smartphone can connect via Bluetooth to the device without needing wifi or Cell service.

 Uses IMU:
 * IMU void loop waits until motion halts, orientation on plane, sets up to record swing motion (event loop)